 - 1 cup soymilk

-- 1 tbsp vegan butter to coat skillet in a thin layer
+- 1 tablespoon vegan butter to coat skillet in a thin layer

 - Place a slice of the French toast on the skillet and cook on each side until golden brown.